 - AGN/66/RES/17 (1997): Money laundering: Investigations and international police cooperation

 We supported Operation Atlas, the first worldwide joint customs operation targeting the bulk smuggling of cash across borders.
 Led by the World Customs Organization (WCO) and the US Immigration and Customs Enforcement (ICE), the operation in 2009 resulted in the seizure of approximately USD 3.5 million, with active participation from 70 countries.
 As well as giving access to our databases, we sent an INTERPOL Major Events Support Team to the WCO to assist the five-day operational phase in October and ensure a 24-hour response to this global activity.

 A working group on Money Laundering and Terrorism Financing provides expert advice on developing the Organization's ability to facilitate investigations into money laundering and terrorism financing through effective and wider information sharing.
 The group works with other international organizations and the private sector in order to share best practice, knowledge and expertise.

-We have co-organized with the World Customs Organization (WCO) two conferences on illicit cash couriers.
+We have co-organized with the World Customs Organization (WCO) two conferences on illicit cash couriers (in 2008 and 2009).
 These meetings provide an opportunity for police and customs officials to devise joint efforts to combat money laundering across the globe, in particular the practice known as ‘cash couriers’.
 This is the illicit cash transportation, particularly by criminal and terrorist organizations, which poses a serious threat to global economic stability.